 - Begin exercises 3x daily beginning the day after surgery (heel slides, quad sets, ankle pumps, straight leg raises, and bending the knee) unless otherwise instructed.
 See attached pictures of exercises for reference.
 Three sets of 10-15 repetitions each is advised.
-If the exercises cause pain, stop and try again later in the day. - Knee stiffness and discomfort is normal for a few days following surgery it is safe, and, in fact, preferable to bend your knee up to 90° while lying or sitting (unless instructed otherwise). - Do ankle pumps (15-20) at regular intervals throughout the day to reduce the possibility of a blood clot in your calf (extremely uncommon). - Formal physical therapy (PT) will begin after surgery.
+If the exercises cause pain, stop and try again later in the day. - Knee stiffness and discomfort is normal for a few days following surgery it is safe, and, in fact, preferable to bend your knee WITHIN THE RESTRICTIONS OF THE BRACE after surgery - Do ankle pumps (15-20) at regular intervals throughout the day to reduce the possibility of a blood clot in your calf (extremely uncommon). - Formal physical therapy (PT) will begin after surgery.